About B.F. Goodrich Tires

-- Easy to find: BFGoodrich tires are sold throughout the U.S. at all major tire retailers and many independent shops.
+Easy to find: BFGoodrich tires are sold throughout the U.S. at all major tire retailers and many independent shops.

-- Focus on lifestyle: The company and its website do a good job of assisting consumers in their tire purchase based on their lifestyle and driving habits.
+Focus on lifestyle: The company and its website do a good job of assisting consumers in their tire purchase based on their lifestyle and driving habits.

-- Tire registration: Consumers can register their tires with BFGoodrich to be notified in the event of a safety recall.
+Tire registration: Consumers can register their tires with BFGoodrich to be notified in the event of a safety recall.

-- Tires 101: The BFGoodrich website has an extensive consumer education portal covering everything from buying and caring for tires to driving and safety tips.
+Tires 101: The BFGoodrich website has an extensive consumer education portal covering everything from buying and caring for tires to driving and safety tips.

 Specialized tires: Owners of Toyota Tacoma (including off-road) and Ford Mustang vehicles can purchase BFGoodrich tires specifically designed for their vehicles.

 B.F.
-Goodrich Tires Company Profile
+Goodrich Tires Company Information